alexradtaut/e-commerce-poc/README.md

 ## Firebase

-App is deployed on firebase
+App is deployed on firebase. \
-Access [https://e-commerce-e0c72.web.app/](https://e-commerce-e0c72.web.app/) in order to check its functionalities.
+Access [https://e-commerce-e0c72.web.app/](https://e-commerce-e0c72.web.app/) in order to check its functionalities. \
+Use the Stripe test card details in order to place an order (type "42" until the form is filled).